 25. Seat Swivels

 I like to save the installation of the seat swivels for the end.
 It’s a refreshingly easy project and I have the seats covered with large garbage bags for most of the build.
 In my first two vans I used the Sportscraft swivel but switched to the CTA swivel in the third build and I prefer it.
-I find that there is less adjustment of the seat position (forward and backward) needed to swivel the seat compared to the Sportscraft version and that it locks into place better – less wobble.
-The only down side which is quite minimal is that it doesn’t use ball bearings so it’s a bit more effort to actually swivel the seat.
-We’re working on getting these in stock so stay tuned on that!
+These days (again, updating in 2023) I prefer the Mobiframe/Vanequipped swivels which are the smoothest I’ve used and also the lowest profile.

 26. Trim & Details